All Episodes

 And this is exactly what I am talking.

-To people that do not listen or are not paying attention, don't vote, what have you.
+This is how we all, the Republican Party conservatives, are characterized and said to be things that we are not to people that do not listen or are not paying attention, don't vote, what have you.

-Uh it's classic the way the way uh this works.
+It's classic the way this works.

 But I don't even know if she realizes how she contradicts herself here.